-Sylvan’s Engineering courses in the Kitchener region make learning fun!
-Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
+With Sylvan’s Engineering programs in the Kitchener region, learning is fun and exciting!
+Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity flourish and confidence soar as he or she teams up with a partner to build these cool structures and participates in fun games and friendly competitions with other students.
 It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!

-From constructing multifaceted structures to testing and rebuilding them in order to try out a different solution, your son or daughter will be taking on challenges just like a real engineer!
-Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
+Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
+Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 Parents are kept in the loop through our regular email communication, so you can see your child’s progress and celebrate his or her achievements.
-We’ll also send a sneak peek of next week’s project so your family can get excited for the next activity!
+We also preview the following week’s project via email so you and your child can get excited for the next session!

 Here’s what our Engineering programs in the Kitchener region include:

 - Hands-on projects, from building machines with LEGO® bricks to constructing complex bridge types with K’NEX® pieces.

 - A STEM-focused curriculum that will equip your child with critical 21st century skills.

 - A personal learning environment, with a 6:1 student-to-teacher ratio and a maximum of 12 students per class.